satyamg1620/NeMo-Guardrails/docs/user-guides/advanced/nemotron-safety-guard-deployment.md

      -u $(id -u) \
      -v "${LOCAL_NIM_CACHE}:/opt/nim/.cache/" \
      -p 8000:8000 \
-     nvcr.io/nim/nvidia/llama-3.1-nemotron-safety-guard-multilingual-8b-v1:1.10.1
+     nvcr.io/nim/nvidia/llama-3.1-nemotron-safety-guard-8b-v3:1.14.0
    ```

    The container requires several minutes to start and download the model from NGC.
-   You can monitor the progress by running the `docker logs safetyguardmultilingual` command.
+   You can monitor the progress by running the `docker logs safetyguard` command.

 1. Confirm the service is ready to respond to inference requests: